 A front porch is a space connected to many classic outdoor furniture styles.
 Don’t try to use too much outdoor furniture unless you have a sprawling, wraparound porch.
 A well-chosen porch swing or a rocker set allows you to watch the world go by and welcome your guests from the swinging comfort of a supportive furniture piece.

 Once you’ve decided on the primary use for each outdoor space on your property you can order a curated POLYWOOD outdoor furniture set.
 Whether it’s an outdoor living room or an evening dining space on the patio, you can find weather-resistant outdoor furniture that can handle the elements and ensure all of your guests are comfortable.
 Make the design process a breeze by choosing contemporary yet timeless POLYWOOD furniture that will bring your outdoor spaces to life!

 To help you plan your space, check out the POLYWOOD Outdoor Furniture Planner.
-We’ll ask you about the size and shape of your space, 5 quick questions total, and then provide you with up to three furniture set results.
+We’ll ask you about the size and shape of your space, just a few quick questions, and then provide you with some furniture set results.

 Blog Post Updated June 1, 2021